lvittor/monotion/README.md

 ![image](https://user-images.githubusercontent.com/67807553/208691955-27554042-a7da-4b19-bf2d-79835437ebfe.png)

 ### Considerations
-- We decided to change the implementation proposed in the first presentation of this project, as the deletion process was not efficient and the entire collec tion of users was iterated when a block was trying to be deleted.
+- We decided to change the implementation proposed in the first presentation of this project, as the deletion process was not efficient and the entire collection of users was iterated when a block was trying to be deleted.
-- We decided to share documents publicly instead of shareing them to a certain group of users.
+- We decided to share documents publicly instead of sharing them to a certain group of users.
 - We decided not to allow all users to create a page-type block inside of another public page.
 Only the page owner would be the only one capable of creating a page inside an existing page.

 ## Requirements
 - [make](https://www.gnu.org/software/make/)